su225/su225.github.io/content/posts/go-runtime-internals-memory-allocator/index.md

 two is in the implementation of the slice type.

 When the process starts, usually there are areas in memory called text, stack, global, BSS and heap.
-The allocator is responsible for deciding where to place in the "data" section.
+The allocator is responsible for deciding where to place in the "heap" section.
 The stack here is NOT goroutine stack.
-The Goroutine stack, as we will see later, is allocated in the heap area.
+It is called `systemstack` in code.
+The Goroutine stack, as we will see later, is allocated on the heap.

 Let us peek into the source code for creating a slice [here](https://github.com/golang/go/blob/c847a2c9f024f47eee25c132f2d80e7037adea36/src/runtime/slice.go#L88-L104).
 Notice the function called `mallocgc`.